learn-co-curriculum/phase-4-deploying-rails-react-to-render/README.md

 tools we're using: React for a speedy, responsive user interface, and Rails for a robust, well-designed backend to communicate with the database.

-By spending some time upfront to understand and automate parts of the deployment process, we can make future deployments simpler.
+By spending some time up front to understand and automate parts of the deployment process, we can make future deployments simpler.

 For your future projects using a React frontend and Rails API backend, we'll provide a template project to use so you don't have to worry about configuring